getsafle/safle-swaps-v2/README.md

     - `fromQuantity` - source quantity in wei
     - `walletAddress` - public address of the wallet for the transaction
     - `slippageTolerance` - Slippage tolerance percentage in integer
+    - `toQuantity` - Quantity of the tokens received post swapping.
+This value can be obtained from the `getExchangeRates` function.

 6. Get Rates: This method returns exchange rates for a token pair accross all supported DEX's